Enter a URL

-Redirection is an useful information for troubleshooting purposes.
+Redirection is a useful information for troubleshooting purposes.
 It indicates the web page was moved to another place on the server.
 For example, when you check our domain webnots.com, you will see 301 - permanently redirected.
-This is because, the domain will be redirected to https://www.webnots.com/.
+This is because, the domain will redirect to https://www.webnots.com/.
 You will also see the new destination page URL along with status code 200 - OK.

-HTTP response also will show you the below server related details:
+HTTP server response will show you the following server related details:

 You can also find few other details like last modified date of the page, host-header and vary header.
 The last modified date is one of the useful parameter indicating when the page was last updated.